bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-fields.md

 catalog.document.element.fields()
 ```

-This method returns a list of product fields for the warehouse accounting document.
+This method returns a list of fields for inventory document items.

 ## Parameters